 9. Round your final answer.
 Because the patient is a child, round the final answer to the hundredth, so the final answer is 4.69 mL.

-Please practice weight-based calculations with the interactive learning activity below.
+Practice weight-based calculations with the interactive learning activity below.